-The Perry Park Metropolitan District’s Board of Directors has contracted with the new owners of M. R. Hauling to pick up the slash but new rules are now in place.
+The Perry Park Metropolitan District’s Board of Directors has contracted with M. R. Hauling to pick up slash but new rules are now in place.
 Please make sure to read all of the following so that your slash is picked up at no cost to you.
 The Perry Park Metropolitan District provides two annual “Slash” pickups in order to promote resident mitigation and provide added protection from the spread of fires.
 M. R. Hauling picks up Zone 1-4 for four weeks beginning June 1 and again October 1.

 “Slash” in general is defined as landscape cuttings removed during mitigation to reduce risk of wildfire spread.